I used to be afraid of losing everything.

 I let someone in

-when it would’ve been easier to stay guarded.
+when it would have been easier to stay guarded.

 I softened in places that had every reason to stay closed.